Amazon::API - A generic base class for AWS Services

 Think of this class as a DIY kit for installing only the APIs and methods you

 need for your AWS project.
-Using the included amazon-api utility
+Using the included amzn-api utility

 you can also roll your own complete Amazon API classes that